 Fellows participate in regular events, including the Fellows Forum, the Annual Induction Ceremony/Networking Session, the President's Social, and other special events, designed to encourage interdisciplinary exchange and to promote academic and professional development.

-On Friday, April 1, 2016, Fellows, faculty and staff gathered in the Great Hall of the Honors, Scholars, and Fellows House for the 6th Annual 2016 Fellows Forum, "Make Room for Me: Widening the Circle of Diversity & Equity."
+On Friday, March 3, 2017, Fellows, faculty and staff gathered in the Great Hall of the Honors, Scholars, and Fellows House for the 7th Annual Fellows Forum, "Empowerment through Community Engagement."

 The Fellows Forum is an opportunity for members of the Fellows Society to put into action the interdisciplinary ideals of the Fellows Society by organizing a symposium that brings together scholars and professionals from a variety of viewpoints to address a problem of broad humanistic significance.
-This year’s forum on the topic of ""Make Room for Me: Widening the Circle of Diversity & Equity" was developed by a number of Fellows who began brainstorming in August 2015 at the annual Fellows Induction Ceremony and Networking Session.
+This year’s forum on the topic of "Empowerment through Community Engagement" was developed by a number of Fellows who began brainstorming in August 2016 at the annual Fellows Induction Ceremony and Networking Session.

 Annual Induction Ceremony & Networking Session